 URBAN LANDSCAPES - BEAUTY IN INDUSTRY WITH GILLIAN LEE SMITH

-When Gillian Lee Smith was in Seattle this spring, she was inspired by the cranes of Seattle's shipyards, the building cranes so prolific throughout the Emerald City and the working vessels in the Puget Sound.
+When Gillian Lee Smith was in Seattle last spring, she was inspired by the cranes of Seattle's shipyards, the building cranes so prolific throughout the Emerald City and the working vessels in the Puget Sound.

 Even the ventilation stacks of the underground tunnel where Bertha finally emerged after tunneling her way through the bowels of Seattle inspired Gillian.
 So, she's returning for a third time to Seattle to teach Urban Landscapes, and it will be one of only two workshops she will lead in the US next year.

 In her own words:

 I have traveled to Seattle twice now and each time I am absolutely struck by the beauty to be found in its Urban Landscapes.

 The monolithic cranes down by the docks that are strangely prehistoric in their imposing birdlike stature.
 The repeated patterns in the elevated freeways and their underpasses.
 The striking geometry of the bridge at Ballard Lock.
 The chaos of shape, line and structure at the Fisherman's Terminal with the fishing fleets and leisure boats.